 The next question on your lips might be; why not travel the world together?
 As pretty as it is on paper – it comes with an array of complexities.
 Does that other person have the finances to do so?
 Sorry to kill the romanticism but there’s no getting away from the fact that money talks – and it has a say on what you can and can not do.

 What about passports?
 Anyone with a British, Australian, US, Canadian et al passport might be unaware that they can visit more countries than quite a lot of Asian and Arabic nationals who suffer constant heartache of denied applications, victims of constant political and economic bureaucracy without even a possibility of an appeal – or even a reason why.
 Could you always travel to the same countries together under such circumstances?

 So many ifs and buts could be put under the microscope with this one.

 Even the most adventurous of people want reassurances.
 And to know that we at least have the option to find ‘the one’ when we’re wandering the planet would be nice to know.
 But I believe that kind of thinking is counter-productive to where we are in life right now and takes us away from the experiences that we could be having.

-I walked away that day with a true feeling of no regrets, and the sadness that I felt was the exact same reason I feel sad after any breakup (well, unless she’s absolutely bat-shit crazy) – the feeling of losing a friend.
+I walked away that day with a true feeling of no regrets, and the sadness that I felt was the exact same reason I feel sad after any breakup – the feeling of losing a friend.
 Compounded with a longing for the nostalgic feelings that we had at the start, to replace the lamentable feelings of failure and the end of a mini era.

 Do you think long-term travellers can hold down a relationship?
 What is your personal experience?
-Would you have chosen to Mint, or Almond flavoured Magnum?
+More importantly; would you have chosen to Mint, or Almond flavoured Magnum?